kopytjuk/automotive-data-analysis-book/src/data-preprocessing/data-representation.md

 - Large file sizes: In some cases, JSON files can be larger than other data formats, such as CSV, because of its verbose nature.
 This can lead to slower data transfers or larger loading times.

 A notable extension of JSON is JSONL, which stands for Line delimited JSON, where each line represents a single record (e.g. point in time).

+### XML, YAML, INI, .env ...

+There are many other formats used in web & OS technology and are still existing in many software tools used in automotive industry.
+Often they do not hold large arrays of data such hour long recordings with many variable, rather they are used as configuration files.
+There are some advantages and disadvantages compared to JSON, such as schema checks for XML or support for comments in YAML and `.env` files.

+When you design a complex system with external configuration, consider your stakeholders (users, consumers) and software interacting with your system in your choice.

 ## Binary formats